 I was born in Edinburgh in 1942, and mostly lived in West Lothian before settling in Dunbar in 2000.
 I was a librarian for 35 years, before becoming a senior manager at the Royal Botanic Garden Edinburgh.
 In 2000 I was President of the Scottish Library Association.
 I served on the Board of the Scottish Poetry Library for ten years, the last four as its Chair.
 I served on the Board of StAnza: Scotland’s International Poetry Festival, for nine years, including two three-year terms as Convener.
 I stepped down from the Board for the first time in December 2009.
 I rejoined the Board in 2013 and became Convener again from 2014 to 2017, stepping down finally in April 2017.
 I’m very proud of my long association with StAnza.

 My first poetry collection was Thirteen Ways of Looking at the Highlands (1996), followed by Seven Senses (2000).
 Both collections were published by diehard publishers of Callander and are now out of print.
 A chapbook – Mementoliths – was published in 2005.
 It too is out of print.
-A diehard paperback – Sushi & Chips – was published in 2006.It can be ordered through the Calder Wood Press website.
+A diehard paperback – Sushi & Chips – was published in 2006 and is also out of print.

 Thirteen Ways, Seven Senses and Mementoliths 2 are now available from Amazon as Kindle editions.
-Recycled Cards is another ebook minicollection compiled from poetry cards.
+Recycled Cards is another ebook mini-collection compiled from poetry cards.
 It too is available as a Kindle edition.

 Full biography and sample poems on my website.